mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 #.
 Create a new tag by |mouseleft| on the green plus sign.
 This will empty out the contents of the Brush Preset docker.
 #.
 Use the :guilabel:`Resource Filter` at the bottom of the :guilabel:`Brush Presets` dock or :guilabel:`Brush Settings Editor` to type in what you want to group.
 For instance: if you type **Pencil** in the filter box you will get all Brush Presets with **Pencil** somewhere in their name.
 Now you have all the Pencil-related Brush Presets together in one place.
 #.
-To finish, click the :guilabel:`Save` button (small disk icon to the right of the :guilabel:`Resource Filter` box) or press :kbd:`Enter` and all the items will be saved with the new tag you created.
+To finish, click the :guilabel:`Save` button (small disk icon to the right of the :guilabel:`Resource Filter` box) or press the :kbd:`Enter` key and all the items will be saved with the new tag you created.

 Now, anytime you want to open up your "digital pencil box" and see what you have to work with all you have to do is use the pull-down and select :guilabel:`Pencils`.
 The Resource Filter works the same way in other parts of Krita so be on the lookout for it!

 Resource Zooming
     If you find the thumbnails of the resources such as color swatches brushes and pattern to be small you can make them bigger or :guilabel:`Zoom in`.
-All resource selectors can be zoomed in and out of, by hovering over the selector and using :kbd:`Ctrl +` |mousescroll|.
+All resource selectors can be zoomed in and out of, by hovering over the selector and using the :kbd:`Ctrl +` |mousescroll| shortcut.

 Managing Resources
 ------------------